The purchases were made by U.S. Army and Air Force employees using payment cards issued by government-related purchases under $10,000.

-The report unveiling this data particularly listed Lexmark printers, GoPro cameras, and Lenovo computers as products that could be exploited by US adversaries to gain access to DoD networks.
+The report that unveiled this data listed, in particular, Lexmark printers, GoPro cameras, and Lenovo computers as products that could be exploited by U.S. adversaries to gain access to the DoD networks.

-Electronics Point has spoken to four security field experts to assess the potential damage these devices could cause and how what could be done to prevent it both technically and in terms of regulations.
+Electronics Point has spoken to 4 security field experts to assess the potential damage these devices could cause and what could be done to prevent it both technically and in terms of regulations.

 Structurally Insecure Products